ehsong/mood-metric/README.md

 Other than the code partly provided by the authors in their [github](https://github.com/marcoguerini/DepecheMood), this code includes simple text preprocessing of removing punctuations, special characters, and tokenizing.

+For more detailed background about the project, please see my [medium post](https://medium.com/@esther.e.song/mood-metric-detecting-mood-at-workplace-using-lexicon-based-approach-8a2b2bbba74).